 Marijuana possession, sale, and manufacture are regulated by both state and federal law.
 In Indiana, marijuana is classified as a Schedule I substance, which includes drugs that have a high potential for abuse and no recognized medical value.
 (Ind.
-Code Ann. § 35-48-2-4 (2019).)
+Code Ann. § 35-48-2-4 (2022).)
 While not covered in this article, it is also a crime to drive under the influence of marijuana in Indiana.

-It is illegal to knowingly or intentionally possess marijuana or hashish in Indiana.
+The penalties for knowingly or intentionally possessing marijuana or hashish start at a class B misdemeanor and increase from there.
 Someone who cultivates marijuana plants (or fails to destroy marijuana plants that the person knows are growing on the person's property) is also in violation of the possession law.
-Penalties vary, as described below.

-It is illegal to manufacture or distribute marijuana or hashish (or possess marijuana or hashish with the intent to do so) in Indiana.
+It is illegal to manufacture, distribute, or sell marijuana or hashish.
+It's also a crime to possess marijuana or hashish with the intent to sell or distribute it.
 Penalties vary according to the amount manufactured or distributed.

 Knowingly possessing marijuana paraphernalia is a class C misdemeanor, punishable by up to 60 days in jail, a fine of up to $500, or both.
 However, subsequent paraphernalia possession convictions are class A misdemeanors, punishable by up to one year in prison, a fine of up to $5,000, or both.
 (Ind.
-Code Ann. §§ 35-48-4-8.3, 35-50-3-2, 35-50-3-4 (2019).)
+Code Ann. § 35-48-4-8.3 (2022).)

 A stamp tax is a tax imposed on certain types of transactions (such as the transfer of property) that requires a stamp to be purchased and attached either to the item sold or to an instrument documenting the transaction (such as a deed).